-Once the calibration has been accepted, the snapshot position appears under the Snapshot tab with the same name as that of the feature point used for the calibration and snapshot process.
+iv.
+Once the calibration has been accepted, the Snapshot position appears under the Snapshot tab with the same name.

-To permanently save the created snapshot position, tap Load/Save from the Installation tab, and save the Installation file.

-To remove a snapshot position from the Snapshot tab, select its thumbnail, then tap $\overline{I\!I\!I}$.
+- v.
+To permanently save the created Snapshot position, tap Load/Save from the Installation tab, and save the Installation file. - vi.
+To remove a Snapshot position, from the Snapshot tab, select its thumbnail, then tap vii.
+To move the camera to a specific Snapshot position, from the Snapshot tab, select its thumbnail, then tap

-- You can teach as many snapshot positions as required. - The snapshot position represents the coordinates (x, y, z) and orientation (Rx, Ry, Rz) of the Wrist Camera. - A singlesnapshot position can be used to teach different objects. - After completing the teaching process (seesection Object Teaching on page 35), it is linked to the snapshot position; this locks the position.
+- You can teach as many snapshot positions as required. - The Snapshot position represents the coordinates (x, y, z) and orientation (Rx, Ry, Rz) of the Wrist Camera. - A single Snapshot position can be used to teach different objects.